Stuk/sublime-edit-history/Readme.markdown

 Edit History
 ============

-Edit history stores a history of edits in every file.
-These edit points can then be navigated between.
+Navigate back and forward between edit locations in the current file.

 "Rules"
 -------

 * A new edit location is only created if it is greater than 5 lines away from the previous saved edit location.
-* Like in a browser, when you go back to a point and then create a new edit location all the "future" locations are cleared.
+* When you go back to a point and then create a new edit location all the "future" locations are cleared, as in a web-browser.

 Commands
 --------

-Edit history provides two commands: `previous_edit` and `next_edit`
+Edit history provides three commands: `previous_edit`, `next_edit` and `clear_edits`

 Keybindings
 -----------

 No default keybindings are provided as I couldn't find defaults that I liked that didn't override existing ones.
 I suggest `super+[` on Mac and `ctrl+[` on Linux and Windows.
-This overrides unindent and indent, but I use Tab and Shift+Tab for this functionality.
+This overrides unindent and indent (I use Tab and Shift+Tab for this functionality).
 You can add the following to your User Keybindings:

 Mac